Quick Review: At YNAB, we have four simple, but powerful rules.

 What Are Your True Expenses?

-Look ahead, and think about larger, less frequent expenses.
-It might be something that you know exactly when you will have to pay it and how much it will be, like insurance premiums or tuition payments.
+True Expenses larger, less frequent expenses.
+It might be a non-monthly bill, or something that you know exactly when you will have to pay it and how much it will be, like insurance premiums or tuition payments.
 These are true expenses.

 Also, consider things that you know will happen eventually, even if you don’t know exactly when or how much they will be—your car will break down, someone will need to go to the doctor, or your laptop will die.
 These are true expenses.